cufeinfor/MIRRec/README.md

 # MIRRec

 # Files
 The main function is in MyRecEditTrain.py.
-Use the 'RecommendByMyRecEdit' for hypergraph-base model training and use the 'EvaluationAlgorithm' to get the evaluation results.
+Use the 'recommendByMyRecEdit' for hypergraph-base model training and use the 'evaluationAlgorithm' to get the evaluation results.

 The other .py files are invocated methods for HyperGraph construction.